Research Assistant Jobs in USA with Visa Sponsorship

 What visa do most international research assistants use initially?

 Many start on OPT or STEM OPT after graduating from a U.S. university.
-J-1 research scholar visas are also common for those coming directly from abroad to work in academic labs.
+J-1 visa research scholar visas are also common for those coming directly from abroad to work in academic labs.
 University-based positions may later transition to cap-exempt H-1B sponsorship.

 Do think tanks sponsor visas for research assistants?